Metro Aviation Arbus H140

 Flexibility and possible uses

 Designed with accessibility in mind, the H140 features large clamshell doors and a high tail boom that allows for loading various carrier systems, including incubators for intensive care .
-The large sliding doors facilitate access to the cabin and are ideal for a variety of medical applications.
+The large sliding doors facilitate access to the and are ideal for a variety of medical applications.